1909 Grand Prix season: Racing regulations

 The AIACR (forerunner of the FIA) had modified its racing regulations for the 1909 season.
 A car's minimum dry weight was reduced from 1100 kg down to 900 kg.
-Bore limits were also changed: for 4-cylinder cars it became 130mm (was 155mm) and 106mm for 6-cylinder cars (from 127mm).
-However, as manufacturers boycotted Grand Prix racing, the regulations they were never enforced.
-The French Grand Prix had to be cancelled and instead a Formula Libre (literally 'free formula', or open rules) was used to the few events that were held for the larger racing cars.
+Bore limits were also changed: for 4-cylinder cars it became 130 mm (was 155 mm) and 106 mm for 6-cylinder cars (from 127 mm).
+However, as manufacturers boycotted Grand Prix racing, the regulations were never enforced.
+The French Grand Prix had to be cancelled and instead a Formula Libre (literally 'free formula', or open rules) was used for the few events that were held for the larger racing cars.

 Despite the economic restrictions, the voiturette class for smaller cars did continue to thrive.
-For the voiturettes, the bore limitations were 65mm (4-cyl), 80mm (2-cyl) and 100mm (1-cyl) respectively.
+For the voiturettes, the bore limitations were 65 mm (4-cyl), 80 mm (2-cyl) and 100 mm (1-cyl) respectively.
 But with no limitation on the stroke length it led to rather strange chassis shapes: metre-tall cylinders in line in a narrow engine case, necessitating the drivers to peer around the side of the engine when racing.